opsdroid/opsdroid/README.md

 $ opsdroid --help
 Usage: opsdroid [OPTIONS]

-  Opsdroid is a chat bot framework written in python.
+  Opsdroid is a chat bot framework written in Python.

   It is designed to be extendable, scalable and simple.
 See https://opsdroid.github.io/ for more information.